-Thank you to FLOW Communications and Iqra Hameed (Rockefeller Philanthropy Advisors) for designing the first volume of this series.
-Finally, many thanks to our partners, especially Tippet Rise Art Center, for contributing many of the beautiful photos featured in this book.
+Thank you to FLOW Communications and Iqra Hameed (Rockefeller Philanthropy Advisors) for designing the first volume of this series, and to Jared Misner (Rockefeller Philanthropy Advisors) for editorial support.
+Finally, thank you to our partners, especially Tippet Rise Art Center, for contributing many of the beautiful photos featured in this book.